epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 While the average rating across the years consistently swings between a respectable 6 and 7, a visible trend is emerging – a subtle decline in this cinematic metric over time.
 The reasons behind this intriguing shift remain a mystery, suggesting further analysis to explore the correlations at play.

-As a final exploration, we try to group the best and worst rated movies for each year and compare their profit gaps.
-How much financially better are the best rated movies compared to the worst rated movies?
+As a final exploration, we try to group the best and worst-rated movies for each year and compare their profit gaps.
+How much financially better are the best-rated movies compared to the worst-rated movies?

 <button class="tablebutton" onclick="toggleTables2()">Toggle Profit/Loss</button>
 <table id="table11">